-My name is Frederick Ding, and I am a 2L at the Harvard Law School and an Executive Editor on the Harvard Law Review.
-My particular interests are in the intersection of technology & law — intellectual property and privacy included.
+My name is Frederick Ding, and I am a lawyer at Desmarais LLP, with a focus on district court patent litigation and appeals.
+My particular interests are in the intersection of technology and law.

-- Intellectual property for software, electronics, medical devices, pharmaceuticals
+- Intellectual property for software, electronics, medical devices, pharmaceuticals, consumer healthcare goods

-- IP for end users: format shifting, anti-circumvention, other fair use
+- End-user rights: format shifting, anti-circumvention, scraping, other fair use

 - Programming & web development

-- Active Directory, LDAP, SAML, federated identity/single sign-on
+- Active Directory, FreeIPA, LDAP, SAML, OIDC, SSO, Keycloak

 Open source work